AdobeDocs/magento-learn.en/help/frontend/grid-on-the-storefront.md

 >[!VIDEO](https://video.tv.adobe.com/v/35759?quality=12&learn=on)

-In the second video, we will modify our UiComponent with a little customization and change the appearance of the price column and customization using mixins.
+In the second video, we will modify our [!UICONTROL UiComponent] with a little customization and change the appearance of the price column and customization using mixins.
 * Price rendering
 * Mixins